Listed medicine compliance reviews

 - Where regulatory requirements have been breached, sponsors are notified of the issues that have been identified, and consistent with procedural fairness, a right of response is granted.
 Where circumstances allow, the TGA provides sponsors with the opportunity to rectify compliance issues that have been identified to bring their product into compliance and allow the medicine to remain on the ARTG.

 - After considering the sponsor's response, if one was provided, sponsors are then notified of the final decision about their listed medicine.
 At this time, sponsors are notified of the review outcomes and what information about the review will be published in the Database of TGA listed medicine compliance review results.

 - After taking into account the sponsor's submissions about the proposed publication information, if one was provided, the results of the compliance review will be published.
 Details of medicines that are cancelled from the ARTG are also published on the TGA's database of cancellations from the ARTG.

 Information the TGA may request in a compliance review

 The TGA does not necessarily review the compliance of a medicine with all listing requirements.
 According to our risk-based approach, we may assess compliance with either a broad range or a narrow set of specific listing requirements.
 The scope is determined based on information that the TGA possesses about the medicine or the sponsor.

 Depending on the scope of the review, one or more of the following is usually requested from the sponsor under the provisions of section 31(2) of the Act:

-- labels for the medicine as it is supplied in Australia
+- labels and supply status for the medicine

 - finished product specifications